Support for multiple Active Directory domains in your Umbrella organization is now enabled by default.

-If you have already onboarded multiple AD domains in separate Umbrella organizations, Umbrella can now assist with consolidating these organizations to a single Umbrella organization with multi-AD domain support.
+If you have already onboarded multiple AD domains in separate Umbrella organizations, these organizations can be consolidated to a single Umbrella organization with multi-AD domain support.
 Refer to this article for more details.

 Pre-requisites for multi-AD domain support

 - User account with logon name OpenDNS_Connector needs to be created in each domain and be compliant with requirements specified here.
 It is recommended that you keep the same password for this account across AD domains.

 - For deployment with Virtual appliances, one AD connector is required for each AD domain in an Umbrella site, with an optional second connector for redundancy if required.